-EMS/INJURY SURVEILLANCE TIMELINESS ACCURACY COMPLETENESS UNIFORMITY INTEGRATION ACCESSIBILITY I-T-1: The median or mean number of days from (a) the date of an EMS run to (b) the date when the EMS patient care report is entered into the database.
-I-T-2: The percentage of EMS patient care reports entered into the State EMS discharge file within XX days after the EMS run. e.g., 5, 30, or 90 days I-A-1: The percentage of EMS patient care reports with no errors in critical data elements.
+TIMELINESS ACCURACY COMPLETENESS UNIFORMITY INTEGRATION ACCESSIBILITY T-1: The median or mean number of days from (a) the late of an EMS run to (b) the late when the EMS patient zare report is entered into the latabase.
+T-2: The percentage of EMS batient care reports entered nto the State EMS discharge ille within XX days after the EMS run. 'e.g., 5, 30, or 90 days I-A-1: The percentage of EMS patient care reports with no errors in critical data elements.
 Example: Response Time I-C-1: The percentage of EMS patient care reports with no missing critical data elements.
 I-C-2: The percentage of EMS patient care reports with no missing data elements.
 I-C-3: The percentage of unknowns or blanks in critical data elements for which unknown is not an acceptable value.
 I-U-1: The percentage of records on the State EMS data file that are National Emergency Medical Service Information System (NEMSIS)-compliant.
 I-U-2: The number of records on the State EMS data file that are National Emergency Medical Service Information System (NEMSIS)-compliant.
-"Where applicable, analogous national standards for uniformity may be used as follows: State Emergency Dept. File & Universal Biling 04 (UB04) State Trauma Registry File & National Trauma Data Standards (NTDS) State Vital Records & National Association for Public Health Statistics and Information Systems (NAPHSIS) I-I-1: The percentage of appropriate records in the EMS file that are linked to another system or file.
-Example: EMS response linked to Trauma file I-X-1: To measure accessibility of the EMS file: Identify the principal users of the file Query the principal users to assess (a) their ability to obtain the data or other services requested and (b) their satisfaction with the timeliness of the response to their request Document the method of data collection and the principal users' responses rinese measures or umeliness, accuracy, completeness, integration, and accessibility are also applicable to the following files: State Emergency Dept. File, State Hospital Discharge File, State Trauma Registry File, State Vital Records.
+"Where applicable, analogous national standards for uniformity may be used as follows: State Emergency Dept. File & Universal Billing 04 (UB04) State Hospital Discharge File & Universal Billing 04 (UB04) State Trauma Registry File & National Trauma Data Standards (NTDS) State Vital Records & National Association for Public Health Statistics and Information Systems (NAPHSIS) I-I-1: The percentage of appropriate records in the EMS file that are linked to another system or file.
+Example: EMS response linked to Trauma file I-X-1: To measure accessibility of the EMS file: Identify the principal users of the file Query the principal user to assess (a) their ability to obtain the data or other services requeste and (b) their satisfaction with the timeliness of the response to their request Document the method o data collection and the principal users' responses